hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 r = requests.get('https://initiumlab.com/blog/20170329-trump-and-ivanka/')
 html_str = r.text
 data = BeautifulSoup(html_str,"html.parser")
-myh1 = mypage.find('h1') # we use tag and attributes to extract the data we want.
+my_h1 = data.find('h1') # we use tag and attributes to extract the data we want.
 Type(myh1) you can see that `myh1` is bs4.element.Tag
-mytitle = myh1.text #turn bs4.element.Tag into text
+my_title = myh1.text #turn bs4.element.Tag into pure text
-mytitle.strip() # remove the character specified at the beginning and end of the string
+my_title.strip() # remove the character specified at the beginning and end of the string
 ```

 Output: You can learn the logic and function of each step.